Will Jesus Say “I Never Knew You?”

 You believe that God is one.
 You do well; the demons also believe, and shudder.

-Demons display a correct intellectual understanding as to Who Jesus is, but their intellectual assent is insufficient as evidenced by the belief in [their] hearts, i.e., their nonetheless volitional rebellion against the Lordship of Christ in their visceral, inner being.
-Likened to those Jesus was addressing in Matthew 7, the demons too evidence that:
+Demons display a correct intellectual understanding as to who Jesus is—but their intellectual assent is insufficient as evidenced by the belief in [their] hearts, i.e., their nonetheless volitional rebellion against the Lordship of Christ in their visceral inner being.
+Likened to those Jesus was addressing in Matthew 7, the demons also evidence that

 It is possible to acknowledge or “believe” in the Lordship of Christ without bowing the knee to the Lordship of Christ.

-James’ point is that that kind of “belief ”— what we call “easy believism”—does not save a soul from hell.
-Christ will say to the “easy believers,” “I never knew you!
-Depart from Me.…”
+James’ point is that that kind of “belief”— what is called “easy believism”—does not save a soul from hell.
+Christ will say to the easy believers, “I never knew you!
+Depart from Me.”

-What then are the signs of false belief so that you can be sure you are not self-deceived about your own salvation or following a false teacher?
-Ephesians 5:5 is an excellent passage that provides us with tremendous insight and discernment regarding true salvation—not only in terms of a false understanding of true salvation—but also a true understanding of false teachers regarding salvation.
-Let us drill down, ponder, and meditate on one particular passage with those two perspectives in mind.
-Ephesians 5:5–7 reads:
+What then are the signs of false belief, so that you can be sure you are not deceived about your own salvation or following a false teacher?
+Ephesians 5:5 is an excellent passage that provides tremendous insight and discernment regarding true salvation—not only in terms of a false understanding of true salvation but also a true understanding of false teachers regarding salvation.
+Let us drill down, ponder, and meditate on Ephesians 5:5–7 in particular with those two perspectives in mind.

 For this you know with certainty, that no immoral or impure person or covetous man, who is an idolater, has an inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
 Therefore do not be partakers with them.

-Make sure you catch the four characteristics Paul lists so that no one [can] deceive you with empty words lest you be partakers with them.
-Each of four revealed aspects that typify false belief and false teachers follows—so that you will be spiritually wise and discerning about this matter!
+Make sure you catch this: Paul lists four characteristics so that no one [can] deceive you with empty words lest you be partakers with them.
+Each of four revealed aspects that typify false belief and false teachers will follow—so that you will be spiritually wise and discerning about this matter!
 Therein is Paul’s objective today concerning your spiritual well-being!
-But before we plunge in, let’s examine the context of Ephesian 5:5–7.
+But before plunging in, I want to examine the context of Ephesians 5:5–7.

 II.
 THE CONTEXT OF THE PASSAGE

-The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him.
+The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him (1 John 2:4).

-All these passages serve to elaborate on the biblical truth that good, not bad fruit will characterize the truly regenerate: “you will know them by their fruits.”
+All of these passages serve to elaborate on the biblical truth that good, not bad, fruit will characterize the truly regenerate: “You will know them by their fruits” (Matthew 7:20).

-What follows are the four outward characteristics of the false professors of, and/or the false teachers of, true salvation as evidenced by and in Ephesians 5:5.
-Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom.
-Who will you listen to in the Capitol in terms of personal counsel as it relates to policy decisions as well as spiritual advice?
-Knowing what Scripture teaches regarding the signs of false belief and false teachers will be of great benefit to you.
+What follows are the four outward characteristics of the false professors of and/or the false teachers of true salvation as evidenced by and in Ephesians 5:5.
+Again, knowing these indicators will greatly aid your spiritual discernment and personal wisdom: who are you going to listen to in terms of personal counsel as it relates to policy decisions, as well as spiritual advice?
+Knowing what Scripture teaches are the signs of false belief and false teachers will be of great aid to you.
 Let’s now “get into the weeds” as it pertains to best understanding all the profound truths of Ephesians 5:5.

 III.
 THEY ARE IMMORAL, IMPURE, AND COVETOUS

-Each of these words illustrates an “all-about-me” mentality descriptive of someone who thinks the world revolves around him.
-The truly saved on the other hand depict a habitual behavior quite to the contrary.
+Each of these words, which illustrate an “all-about-me” mentality, are descriptive of someone who thinks the world revolves around him.
+The truly saved, on the other hand, depict a habitual behavior quite to the contrary.
 They are dead to self (Galatians 2:20) and are more concerned about others than self (Philippians 2:3).
 They live to serve their Savior!
-In our home passage under study, Paul is saying that people who display a continual, unrepentant sexual deviant lifestyle—we can know with certainty—are not inheritors of Christ’s kingdom.
+In our passage under study, Paul is saying that we can know with certainty that people who display a continual, unrepentant sexual deviant lifestyle are not inheritors of Christ’s kingdom.

-At the front end of Ephesians 5:5, the word for certainty (ginosko) can also be translated as “ascertain, come to know, comprehend, perceive, and recognize” as it is used throughout the NT.
+The word for certainty (ginosko) at the beginning of Ephesians 5:5 can also be translated as “ascertain, come to know, comprehend, perceive and recognize” as it is used throughout the NT.
 For instance, in 1 John 5:13, God states that He wants believers to know they are for certain saved.
 The passage states:

 These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.

-God wants you to know for certain whether or not you are saved and to possess the ability to discern what characterizes true saving faith.
+God wants you to know for certain whether you are saved and to possess the ability to discern what characterizes true saving faith.

 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.

 By studying Ephesians 5:5 with 1 Corinthians 6:9–10, we begin to know who our mission field is, no matter what verbal allegiance to Christ they might testify to outwardly.
-Notice from these two passages the common words and underlying habitual sins that serve to double down as to what are the earmarks of falsities.
-Seen another way, the passage we are studying is a subset of this larger, more comprehensive portrayal of the unsaved.
-The Ephesian summary on sexual deviation, of their being immoral and impure, is more specifically identified when Paul pens the words to the Corinthians.
-Concomitant with easy believism and false teachers are habitual fornication, adultery, and homosexuality.
+Notice from these two passages the common words and underlying habitual sins that serve to double down on what the earmarks of falsities are.
+Seen another way, the passage being studied is a subset of this larger, more comprehensive portrayal of the unsaved.
+The Ephesian summary on sexual deviations, of their being immoral and impure, is more specifically identified when Paul pens the Corinthians: concomitant with easy believism and false teachers is habitual fornication, adultery and homosexuality.
+So

-Those who parade throughout the Capitol naming the name of Christ, yet approving of immoral behavior are either terribly untaught as true believers— baby believers who will change when confronted by the perspicuity of Scripture—or else certainly not believers whatsoever.
+Those who parade throughout the Capitol naming the name of Christ who approve of such unrighteousness are either terribly untaught as true believers—baby believers who will change when confronted by the perspicuity of Scripture— or else certainly not believers whatsoever.

 To calculate otherwise is to say that Scripture is not inspired and/or that Paul is somehow misled.
-If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not, instead of your own, perhaps biblically uninformed thoughts on the subject.
+If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures, rather than your own, perhaps biblically uninformed thoughts on the subject, to be your guide in discerning who is most likely saved and who is not.
 Trust God and His Word to aid you in deciphering such things.

 IV.
 THEY ARE IDOLATERS

-Another indicator of the existence or non-existence of true saving faith is the characteristic of idolatry.
-Idolaters are those who worship something over and above Jesus Christ.
-That is to say, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the Lord.
-Habitually and continually, something else is way more important to them, be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such concerns as money and fame.
-When these kinds of tangibles compete with and diminish a person’s trust and dependence on the Lord, then that person is manifesting idolatrous behavior.
-It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the OT, Israel fell into worshipping something other than the Lord God, and the consequences were disastrous.
+Another indicator of the existence or nonexistence of true saving faith is the characteristic of idolatry.
+Idolaters are those who worship something over and above Jesus Christ, i.e., their primary occupation in life supersedes their honor for and loyalty to the Lord.
+Habitually and continually, something else is far more important to them—be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such tangibles as money and fame.
+When these kinds of obsessions compete with and diminish a person’s trust and dependence in the Lord, then that person is manifesting idolatrous behavior.
+It is no coincidence that the first two of the Ten Commandments are prohibitions relating directly to idolatry.1 Time and again in the Old Testament (OT), Israel fell into worshipping something other than the Lord God, and the consequences were disastrous.

 Be rightly skeptical of those who give an aura of being a follower of Christ but are devoted to something or someone other than Jesus Christ!

-Conversely and sobering, God states in Exodus 34:14:
+Conversely and soberingly, God states in Exodus 34:14:

 Accordingly, may we never partake of anything that even hints of idolatry!
-The consequences are serious.
-It will lead to your and my undoing.
-Throughout the OT, this sin invokes the wrath of God on His chosen people to the point that they repeatedly lost their nation and were taken captive by other empires (Assyria and Babylon).
+The serious consequences will be our undoing.
+Throughout the OT, this sin invokes the wrath of God on His chosen people to the point they repeatedly lose their nation and are taken captive by other empires (Assyria and Babylon).
 If you lack traction, perhaps idolatry is the reason?

 Lest there be any doubt about the salvation of those who are habitual idolaters, both Revelation 21:8 and 22:153 make it perfectly clear that no habitual idolater will inherit the kingdom of God.
 Habitual idolatry is simply uncharacteristic of those who are truly repentant and indwelt by the Living God.
-It is, therefore, a telltale sign of false belief and false teachers.
+Idolatry is therefore a telltale sign of false belief and false teaching.

 V. THEY ARE DECEIVERS

 Not only are false believers and teachers sexually aberrant and focused on something other than God’s glory, but they also have a propensity toward deceiving true followers of the Christ of the Bible.
-States our home passage, Let no one deceive you with empty words.
+States our home passage, Let no one deceive you with empty words (Ephesians 5:6).
 People will always attempt to undercut the authenticity of what the Word of God states about fake belief.
-You will find people who will attempt to discount the integrity of this Bible study—or of me.
-The shrewd believer is forewarned by Scripture herein to watch out for this.
-“People will try to deny [that these characteristics are evidence of unbelief ] telling you that sin is tolerable and that God will not exclude unrepentant sinners from His Kingdom.”4
+You will find some people will attempt to discount the integrity of this Bible study—or of me.
+The shrewd believer is forewarned by Scripture herein to watch out for this tactic.
+“People will try to deny [that these characteristics are evidence of unbelief ], telling you that sin is tolerable, and that God will not exclude unrepentant sinners from His Kingdom.”4

 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.

 False Christians do not match up to Scripture.
-If you know the Word, what they say will be easily identified to be untrue.
+When you know the Word, you will easily be able to identify the untruth in what they say.
 You will have a certainty about their invalidity.
-For those who lack discernment and do not care to gain it, the following Proverbs must speak loudly to you:
+For those who lack discernment and do not care to gain it, Proverbs 1:22 and 14:15 must speak loudly to you:

 VI.
 THEY ARE DISOBEDIENT

 False believers and teachers are sexually aberrant, idolatrous, and deceptive.
 Paul adds one more characteristic: habitual disobedience or rebellion.
-Scripture is clear that those who are saved will place themselves in submission to legitimate spiritual leaders—men whom God has given to His Church (cf. Ephesians 4:11–12).
-Hebrews 13:17 states, Obey your leaders and submit to them… True believers enjoy submitting to true, humble Christian leaders, but false followers of Christ despise legitimate spiritual leaders all the time.
-For example:
+The Scripture is clear that those who are saved will place themselves in submission to legitimate spiritual leaders—men whom God has given to His Church (cf. Ephesians 4:11– 12).
+Hebrews 13:17 states, Obey your leaders and submit to them.
+True believers enjoy submitting to true, humble Christian leaders, but false followers of Christ despise legitimate spiritual leaders all the time.
+For example,

 An attitude of spiritual disobedience then is yet another telltale sign of false belief.
 In the book of Jude (vv.
-16–17), the following apropos summary is used to describe these people:
+16–17) the following apropos summary descriptor is used to describe these people:

 These are grumblers, finding fault, following after their own lusts; they speak arrogantly, flattering people for the sake of gaining an advantage.
 But you, beloved, ought to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ.